opensearch-project/.github/RESPONSIBILITIES.md

 ## Becoming a Maintainer

 You can become a maintainer by actively [contributing](CONTRIBUTING.md) to any project, and being nominated by an existing maintainer.
+Past nominations can give a good sense of the body of work required to become a maintainer for a given repository.
+This data is publicly shared in each pull request that adds a new maintainer, and examples can be easily found by looking at the [commit history of the MAINTAINERS.md file](https://github.com/opensearch-project/OpenSearch/commits/main/MAINTAINERS.md) of the relevant repository.

 ### Nomination